mohamedmagdy20/mohamedmagdy20/README.md

 ### Hi there 👋 I am Mohamed Magdy Computer Science Student,
 ### I’m also Back-end Developer
-🔭 I’m currently working on In many Projects using PHP,Laravel and django
+🔭 I’m currently working on many Projects using PHP,Laravel and django

 <!--